Why Retention Is Essential for Managing Exuding Wounds?

 Concept of moist wound healing

-.
-Concerning the dressing, the absorption and retention properties in a superabsorbent dressing reduce the risk of transferring exudate-containing bacteria back to the wound bedMihutescu et al, A comparison of bacterial sequestration within three types of wound dressing, Poster at Wounds UK 2022..
+Superabsorbent dressings with strong absorption and retention properties help reduce the risk of transferring exudate-containing bacteria back to the wound bedMihutescu et al, A comparison of bacterial sequestration within three types of wound dressing, Poster at Wounds UK 2022..

 Starting Points for an Ideal Dressing

-• Maintain the wound and the surrounding skin in an optimum state of hydration
+• Maintain optimal hydration of the wound and surrounding skin

-• Maintain the wound at the optimum temperature and PH
+• Maintain the wound at the optimal temperature and pH level

-• Protects the peri-wound skin from potentially irritant wound exudate and excess moisture
+• Protect the peri-wound skin from potentially irritant wound exudate and excess moisture

 Absorption_retention_properties_DryMax_Super_dressing